lastmile-ai/mcp-agent/CLI_SECRETS.md

 1. Detects all tagged secrets in your configuration and secrets file
 2. For developer secrets, collects the values (from tags or environment variables)
 3. Creates secret records in the backend API
-4. Transforms your files, replacing tags with database-generated secret IDs (Prisma IDs)
+4. Transforms your files, replacing tags with database-generated secret IDs (UUIDs)
 5. Stores the transformed files for use during runtime

 ### Example